The Bridge SEN Information Report November 2018

 The process for all complaints is made available in the parent handbook which is updated each year and sent out directly to families.
 The complaints procedure is also available on the website.

 The governing body are aware of the wide range of staff working together within the school to support the children, young people and their families.
 Some staff are employed directly by the school, others have different lines of management as can be seen below.
-The governing body consists of some professionals with backgrounds in health and public services and there is a consistent monitoring of practice to ensure that children and family’s needs are met through meetings and reports.
-This year a speech and language project initiated by school with the Speech and Language Therapist continued and focussed on consistency of staff skills following communication training.
-It continued to be highly successful in highlighting excellent practice in classrooms and promoting further skills.
-Teachers involved in work this fed-back to governors on the curriculum and standards committee.
+The governing body consists of some professionals with backgrounds in health and public services and there is a consistent monitoring of practice to ensure that children and families’ needs are met through meetings and reports.

-Classroom staff are employed directly by the school.
-This includes teachers, teaching assistants and lunchtime supervisors.
-Admin staff are also school employees.
+School staff are employed directly by the school.
+This includes teachers, teaching assistants, personal care/Hydro staff and lunchtime supervisors.
+Admin staff, Training Co-ordinators and IT team are also school employees.

 Other professionals work for a range of agencies – some are based within the school, others have office bases elsewhere and work in school on particular days or as necessary.